DSynergy/GameofLife/ReadMe.md

 Conway's Game of Life done in the command line via pure Ruby and TDD for funsies.

-To run in command line, insert the height and width and time of generation in seconds of the board via "ruby GameofLife.rb (height) (width) (seconds)".
-The board is randomly generated each time the game is run.
-50x50 and .5 is a good start.
+After git cloning, to run in command line type "ruby GameofLife.rb".
+The board is randomly generated with each having a 50% chance of starting alive or dead each time the game is run.

-To run the tests, comment out the sleep runner at the bottom of the GameofLife
+To run the tests, comment out the runner at the bottom of the GameofLife

 An explanation can be found at wikipedia: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life